Dantferno/miniProject/README.md

 The character creation is handled by a specific class : CharacterCreation.
 It reflects page 88 of the rules book as well as the futur GUI.
 The character generation is made step by step (from 0 to 5).
 Each step will be a View of the upcoming GUI.
-For example for the step 0, the GUI will ask for the name, player, generation, sir, etc. By clicking next, those informations will be fed to the character creation method "stepZero".
+For example, for the step 0, the GUI will ask for the name, player, generation, sir, etc. By clicking "next", those informations will be fed to the character creation method "stepZero".
 At the end the CharacterCreation class will return the Character object.
 The CharacterCreation class allows to pass only one object between views, and free the Character object of initialization method